viknedus/netflix-clone/README.md

 - Using hooks e.g useEffect, useState, and useRef
 - Using Axios to import TMDB movies using TMDB API
-- FireBase as a general host of the project
+- Firebase as a general host of the project
 - rest API

 ### Check it out [Here](http://netflix-clone-viknedus.vercel.app/).